sergeyuwt/deploy/serge/TSW-62012 - 1/README.md

 ### What you need to do after usage

-- Delete the Teradici PCoIP Standard Agent deployment from your Microsoft Azure account:
+- Delete the Teradici PCoIP Standard Agent deployment from your Microsoft Azure account (Note: You will be continued to be charged by Microsoft to your Azure account otherwise):
     * Log in to [https://portal.azure.com](https://portal.azure.com) using your account credentials.
     * Click **Resource groups**.
     * Find the resource group name you entered during the deployment, right-click on it, then select **Delete**.